Los Angeles DMV Hearing Attorneys

-If you have been arrested for DUI, you should have received a notice of your arrest as well as a notice to request an administrative hearing with the Department of Motor Vehicles (DMV).
-Each DUI offense has two components: the criminal and the administrative.
-The DMV hearing is purely administrative and deals with a person's right to drive rather than criminal conviction.
+If you have been arrested for DUI, you should have received a notice of your arrest and a notice to request an administrative per se (APS) hearing with the Department of Motor Vehicles (DMV).
+The DMV hearing is purely administrative and deals with a person's right to drive rather than a criminal conviction.
+At this hearing, you will be able to contest the suspension of your license.

-Our Los Angeles DUI attorneys can help schedule this hearing and also represent you before the administrative officer.
-If you fail to request a DMV hearing within 10 days of your arrest, your driver's license will be automatically suspended after 30 days.
-The DMV hearing is your one opportunity to restore your driving privileges after a DUI arrest—so utilize this right.
+Our Los Angeles DMV hearing lawyers can help schedule this hearing and also represent you before the administrative officer.
+If you fail to request an APS hearing within 10 days of your arrest, your driver's license will be automatically suspended after 30 days.
+The DMV hearing is your one opportunity to restore your driving privileges after a DUI arrest—so be sure to utilize this right.

 Gold & Witham is prepared to do this by: